MathuxNY-73/leetcode/README.md

 As of September 20<sup>th</sup>, 2019:
 - [x] I wrote a solution to the problem that finds the longest increasing subarray (ie: formed of contiguous elements).
 - [ ] Find a first working solution on sample input.
 - [ ] Submit solution.
 - [ ] Problem solved

+### Find Minimum In Rotated Sorted Arrays
+The goal of this challenge is to code a function that returns the minimum element of a sorted element that has be rotated at one pivot point.
+The first approach I used is the brute force search through the array in O(N), but I think it is possible to do it in O(log N) since the array is originally sorted.
+I tried to solve this problem using the C++ language [Problem link](https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/)
+As of September 20<sup>th</sup>, 2019:
+- [x] I wrote a solution brute forcing the problem.
+- [x] Submit solution.
+Got right in 4 ms with 8.9 MB
+- [ ] Find a first working solution on sample input using Binary Search.
+- [ ] Submit solution.
+- [ ] Problem solved